 I personally have strong feelings about “decorating with electronics.”
 I used to have a sophisticated roommate who complained that decorating with gear is the number one sin.
 Like any design advice, this is purely subjective, and for me, this is an opinion I have acquired over many years of tossing the TV topic back and forth with dozens, nay — hundreds! — of people, including other designers, clients, spouses, kids, and contractors, and I always land on the side of don’t.

 My advice: Put art over the fireplace.
 A sculpture.
 Or, if you have truly beautiful tile or brick, try leaving it bare.

-If you already have it there, could I persuade you to consider moving it to a less prominent place?
+If you already have your TV hanging over the mantel, could I persuade you to consider moving it to a less prominent place?
 Use the same mounting hardware to hang a beautiful painting, or a mirror, or an African headdress…